delan/www.azabani.com/_posts/2016-08-05-echo-chamber.md

 alone those that serve as obstacles to their punch lines.

-In other words, the echo chamber becomes a tool, and as the most developed of the primates by far, we’re the pioneering experts on the design and optimisation of tools.
+In other words, the echo chamber becomes a tool, and as the most sophisticated of the primates by far, we’re the pioneering experts on the design and optimisation of tools.
 Sickly is the community that is defined, even in part, by whether or not you loathe the “correct” people.
 Until we decide to stop approving of it, or condoning it through inaction, we will inevitably make this tool as efficient as possible, no matter the cost.